solo-io/solo-docs/glooshot/docs/tutorial/bookinfo_tutorial.md

 #### The Goal

-Services should be resilient to system outages.
+Services should be built to be resilient when dependencies are unavailable in order to avoid cascading failures.
 In this example, we show how to detect cascading failures: failures where an error in one service disables other services that interact with it.
 In the diagram below, we show two versions of a reviews service.
 The version on the top right fails when it does not receive a valid response from the ratings.
 The version on the bottom right handles the error more gracefully.
 It still provides review information even though the